Tetteh Quarshie

-Tetteh Quarshie (c.
+Tetteh Quarshie (Ga: Tette Kuarshi, c.
 1842 – 25 December 1892) was an agriculturalist in the British Colony of Gold Coast and the person directly responsible for the introduction of cocoa crops to Gold Coast, which today constitute one of the major export crops of the Ghanaian economy.
 Quarshie travelled to the island of Fernando Po (now Bioko in Equatorial Guinea) in 1870 and returned in 1876 to Ghana in order to introduce the crop.
 He died on Christmas Day 1892.